 Topping up is easy at virtually any corner shop, supermarket, petrol station or supermarket; but you can't top up online unless you have a credit or debit card issued in the UK (so make a big top up before you leave the UK if you're planning on roaming in Europe with the SIM).

-Other options include 3, Orange, T-Mobile, Vodafone, Virgin Mobile, Tesco Mobile, etc. 3 may also be worth considering as they have a deal with free Skype-to-Skype calls (although I think this only works with 3's own phones). about 8 years ago
+Other options include 3, Orange, T-Mobile, Vodafone, Virgin Mobile, Tesco Mobile, etc. 3 may also be worth considering as they have a deal with free Skype-to-Skype calls (although I think this only works with 3's own phones). over 8 years ago

 The Wiki is a pretty good: http://paygsimwithdata.wikia.com/wiki/Pay_as_you_go_sim_with_data_Wiki about 8 years ago

 From our experience O2 is the best provider in the UK if you are using a smartphone, due to their data plans (Bonus 500MB when you recharge GBP10 or more and you can purchase another 1GB for GBP9).
 You can also use skype and do tethering with a laptop or tablet.

 Coverage is good through most of UK. almost 7 years ago